AckeeCZ/next-app-template/template/README.md

 It will generate icons into the React/Typescript components ready to use.

+## Release

+The versioning follows:

+-   `major` version - for production releases
+-   `minor` version - for stage releases
+-   `patch` version - hotfixes / minor fixes

+The version bumping is happening in `apps/web`:

+1. Go to the app

+    ```sh
+    cd apps/web
+    ```

+2. Make sure you're in `dev` branch.
+Bump the new version as:

+    ```sh
+    yarn release 0.19.0
+    ```

+    - This calls `scripts/release.mjs`.
+    - It bumps version in the `package.json`.
+    - Updates changelog (adds commits from last git tag).
+    - Waits for closing the changelog file.
+    - Creates release a commit and git tag.
+    - Calls git push (including tags so other developers can correctly generate the changelog too).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: